nrlquaker/winbox-mac-addresses/README.md

 # winbox-mac-addresses

 Simple tool for copying Winbox-mac managed addresses, sessions and settings from old versions to current.
 Supports versions `3.20.1` or higher.
-Bundled with [Winbox-mac](https://github.com/nrlquaker/winbox-mac).
+Bundled with [Winbox-mac](https://github.com/nrlquaker/winbox-mac) till `3.20.5`.

 # Usage